jslowick/naia/1-Atlas/1-Western Side/4-Sea of Strife (W)/Reyka/Reyka'Norr/Reyka'Norr.md

-The Northernmost Island of the chain.
+The Northernmost Island of the [[Reyka]] chain.
 Lush food and fresh water can lure unsuspecting ships here looking for an easy resupply but beware the natives.